Kameradna/elec5622project2/README.md

 ## Results

 Grid search is running for the hyperparameters batch size, learning rate, and some learning rate scheduling parameters.
 Early stopping is used to ensure models that begin to overfit are not pursued further than 30 steps, which may need to be increased if this proves too constraining for promising models.
+We run each model around 5 times, taking the maximum of each set of hyperparameters.

 ![Test acc vs base lr](https://user-images.githubusercontent.com/48018617/195095185-99de1f3e-cf74-497a-aa75-ee0290504c08.png)
 ![Test acc vs base lr bs64](https://user-images.githubusercontent.com/48018617/195095194-b60583b7-f674-4dc5-bb17-6be8a1071658.png)